 Easy Recipe for Lobster Quiche with Gruyere (Maine Lobster)

-I love this recipe for lobster quiche because of the simplicity of its ingredients and because you don’t need any special equipment like a food processor or mixer.
-If you’re looking for more easy brunch, breakfast, or lunch recipes, I have plenty!
-And, if you love this lobster recipe, check out my Lobster Fried Rice, Creamy Lobster Pasta or Seafood Pot Pie.
+I love this recipe for lobster quiche because of its simple ingredients and the fact that you don’t need any special equipment, like a food processor or mixer.
+If you love this lobster recipe, check out my Lobster Fried Rice, Creamy Lobster Pasta or Seafood Pot Pie.

 Ingredients